schneiderthomas/AltAmpDS/README.md

 This program is designed to run through a NextSeq or MiSeq run directory looking for fastq files located in ${current directory or specified directory}/Data/Intensities/BaseCalls/
+Note: MiSeq folders start with the structure YYMMDD_machinename_NNNN  where machinename starts with a 'M'ex: 140729_M01382_0050_000000000-AAE8K and NextSeq folder start with the structure YYMMDD_machinename_NNNN  where machinename starts with a 'N'ex: 140729_N01382_0050_000000000-AAE8K
+AlAmpDS expects YYMMDD_machinename with machinename starting with 'M' or 'N'.
+Modification of code or changing the name of folders is necessary if run on hiseq

 The main script file to run is runAltPipeline.sh.